hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/README.md

 # Quick Guides

-The guides included in this section can help to enable specific features or functionality or can help to resolve specific issues.
+The guides included in this section are for the [HotRod ORM](../README.md).
+They can help to enable specific features or functionality or can help to resolve specific issues.

 - [Hello World!](./hello-world.md)